Looking For HIV Testing in India? Click Here

-While HIV prevalence in India is relatively low at 0.3 percent, in absolute terms this means an estimated 2.1 million people are living with HIV (PLWHA).
-HIV is concentrated among injecting drug users (IDUs), men who have sex with men (MSM), and female sex workers.
-Due to frequent drug shortages, less than 25 percent of HIV positive individuals are able to receive antiretroviral therapy (ART).
-There is little access to HIV testing and often a scarcity of testing kits at counseling and testing centers.
-However, one of the most significant challenges India faces is the stigma attached to HIV/AIDS.
-It is common for HIV positive individuals and families to be ostracized or lose their jobs.
+While HIV prevalence in India is relatively low at 0.25 percent in 2017, in absolute terms this means an estimated 2.1 million people are living with HIV (PLHIV).
+HIV is concentrated among injecting drug users (IDUs), men who have sex with men (MSM), Transgenders and female sex workers.

 << Return to Countries List